AdamMcCarthyCS/programming-1-assignment-1/README.md

 user by the program is numerical data, except in the case of option 5 "Recommend Car Type", where the user is asked to enter a lifestyle choice as a text string.

+NOTE: SEE THE VERY END OF README FOR JAVADOC AND GIT/GITHUB INSTRUCTIONS

 Known bugs/problems:
 ====================